T&E Reports: What to Include and How to Manage Them

 Tools and resources for T&E management

 After you’ve released your T&E into the wild, consider equipping your team with T&E management tools to maximize efficiency.

 These are the top tools and resources available for T&E management:

-- An expense management tool helps business travelers save receipts virtually and on the go to speed up expense travel reporting.
+- A spend management tool helps business travelers save receipts virtually and on the go to speed up expense travel reporting.

 - Corporate travel booking software with expense software integration can help keep your travel expenses organized and can automate expense reports.
 As a travel app, it can also keep track of your itinerary and provide business travelers with support and safety while traveling.